As an Amazon Associate, we earn .

 For context, my Theragun Elite weighs 2.2 lbs.
 That 0.7 lb difference doesn't sound like much until you're holding the gun over your shoulder trying to reach your upper traps for three minutes straight.

 The build is mostly hard ABS plastic with a rubberized grip on the handle.
 It doesn't feel premium — there's a tiny seam where the two halves of the housing meet that I can feel with my thumb — but it doesn't feel flimsy either.
-I dropped it from couch height (about 18 inches) onto hardwood by accident during week two, and it shrugged it off without a mark.
+I dropped it , and it shrugged it off without a mark.

 Who are Bob and Brad, by the way?
 They're two physical therapists on YouTube with millions of subscribers, and they put their name on this product line.
 That's not a guarantee of quality, but it does mean there's reputational skin in the game.